-Slovakia's problem gambling help line handled 2,866 calls in 2025, with most callers seeking information about self-exclusion registries and treatment options.
+Slovakia's gambling help line processed 2,866 calls in its first year, with most callers seeking information about exclusion registers and treatment options.

-The help line underwent fundamental restructuring one year ago, with operations transferred to OLÚP, n.o.
-Predná Hora – a specialized healthcare institution focused on prevention, diagnosis and treatment of substance and behavioral addictions.
+The help line underwent a fundamental transformation a year ago when its operation was transferred to OLÚP Predná Hora, a specialized healthcare institution focused on prevention, diagnosis, and treatment of substance and non-substance addictions.
+This change marked a strategic shift toward providing professional psychological support backed by clinical expertise.

-"Our ambition is for the help line to be not just a crisis contact, but part of a comprehensive system from prevention through early intervention to professional treatment and follow-up support."
+“Our ambition is for the help line to not only serve as a crisis contact, but to be part of a comprehensive system from prevention through early intervention to professional treatment and subsequent support”

-"This project is a good example of how cooperation between the state, professional community and legal gambling operators can work."
+“This project is a good example of what cooperation between the state, professional community, and legal gambling operators can look like”

-"Supporting projects like the help line is a natural part of our social responsibility, and it is in all our interests that professional and accessible help exists for players who need it, as well as for their families."
+“We consider support for projects like the help line to be a natural part of our social responsibility, as it is in all our interests that professional and accessible help exists for players who need it, as well as for their families”

 — Martin Tabák, General Director, Tipsport SK

-Between February 1, 2025 and December 31, 2025, the help line handled 2,866 total calls, with 1,124 calls evaluated through structured assessment forms.
-Most calls lasted under five minutes, though crisis intervention calls extended beyond 20 minutes when necessary.
+During the period from February 1, 2025, to December 31, 2025, the gambling help line handled a total of 2,866 calls, with 1,124 evaluated through structured assessment forms.
+The majority of calls lasted up to five minutes, though crisis intervention calls occasionally extended beyond 20 minutes.

 2,866